Beat It: Music video

 The video had its world premiere on MTV during prime time on March 31, 1983; neither "Beat It" nor "Billie Jean" were, as is often claimed, the first music video by an African-American artist to be played on MTV.
 Soon after its premiere the video was also running on other video programs including BET's Video Soul, SuperStation WTBS's Night Tracks, and NBC's Friday Night Videos.
 In fact, "Beat It" was the first video shown on the latter's first ever telecast on July 29, 1983.

 The video opens with the news of a fight circulating at a diner.
 This scene repeats itself at a pool hall, where gang members arrive and the song begins to play.
 The camera cuts to Jackson lying on a bed as he contemplates the senseless violence.
 Jackson dons a red leather J. Parks brand jacket and dances his way towards the fight through the diner and pool hall.
 A knife fight is taking place between the two gang leaders in a warehouse.
 They dance battle for an interlude of music until Jackson arrives; he breaks up the fight and launches into a dance routine.
 The video ends with the gang members joining him in the dance, agreeing that violence is not the solution to their problems.

 The video received recognition through numerous awards.
 The American Music Awards named the short film their Favorite Pop/Rock Video and their Favorite Soul Video.
 The Black Gold Awards honored Jackson with the Best Video Performance award.
 The Billboard Video Awards recognized the video with 7 awards; Best Overall Video Clip, Best Performance by a Male Artist, Best Use of Video to Enhance a Song, Best Use of Video to Enhance an Artist's Image, Best Choreography, Best Overall Video and Best Dance/Disco 12".
 The short film was ranked by Rolling Stone as the No. 1 video, in both their critic's and reader's polls.
 The video was later inducted into the Music Video Producer's Hall of Fame.

+In November 2023, the music video reached 1 billion views on YouTube.
+It was Jackson's third music video (after "Billie Jean" and "They Don't Care About Us") to achieve this milestone.

 The music video of the song appears on the video albums: Video Greatest Hits – HIStory, HIStory on Film, Volume II, Number Ones, on the bonus DVD of Thriller 25 and Michael Jackson's Vision.